2023/24 Woodford Folk Festival

 - Digital images of your menu items.

-- Digital image of your stalls set up and/or a photo or artist’s impression of your proposed stall, colour is preferable.
+- Digital image of your stalls set up and/or a photo or artist’s impression of your proposed stall.

 - Copy of your Food Safety Supervisor Certificate.